 In this way, they can talk and understand each other simply by whistling.
-Children learn the language at the age of 5 or 6.
+Children learn the language at the age of five or six.

-The interesting custom — which also appears in the nearby villages of Simikouki and Evangelismos as well — dates back to the times of ancient Greece.
+The interesting custom, which is also practiced in the nearby villages of Simikouki and Evangelismos, dates back to the times of ancient Greece.

 Ancient whistling language in Greece under threat

 Some speculate that the residents of Antia developed this specialized language from the Persian soldiers who were at one time guarding Greek prisoners in the Karystos area.

 After their defeat in the Battle of Salamis, the Persian army left the guards of Karystos behind, fleeing to the highlands around Antia to hide.
 There, they mixed in with the local population and were eventually completely assimilated.